anovos/anovos-docs/docs/getting-started/index.md

 above `Q3 + 1.5*IQR`, where `Q1` and `Q3` are the first and third
 quartile, respectively, and `IQR` is the [Interquartile Range](https://en.wikipedia.org/wiki/Interquartile_range).
-(For more details and information on how to utilize additional methods for outlier detection, see [the documentation](https://docs.anovos.ai/docs/anovos-modules-overview/quality-checker/#outlier_detection).
+(For more details and information on utilizing additional methods for outlier detection, see [the documentation](https://docs.anovos.ai/docs/anovos-modules-overview/quality-checker/#outlier_detection).